ngjsjordan/tp/docs/DeveloperGuide.md

    1. Test case: `ap d/2025-01-01T00:00 s/4 b/5` <br>
       Expected: An error will be shown as the referenced buyer does not have the buyer role.

+### Deleting an appointment

+1. Deleting an appointment while all appointments are shown.
+To verify that an appointment has been deleted, use the `lap` command to show all appointments.
+   1. Prerequisites: List all appointments using the `lap` command.
+Multiple appointments in the list.
+   2. Test case: `dap 1` <br>
+      Expected: First appointment is deleted from the list.
+Details of the deleted appointment shown in the status message.

+   3. Test case: `dap 0` <br>
+      Expected: No appointment is deleted.
+An error will be shown as the appointment index must be greater than 0.

+   4. Test case: `dap` <br>
+      Expected: No appointment is deleted.
+An error will be shown as the appointment index is missing.

 ### Saving data

 1. Dealing with missing/corrupted data files